 European Union

-The EU is the only jurisdiction in the world that has imposed restrictions on the use of silicone materials in commerce.
+The EU has imposed restrictions on the use of silicone materials in commerce.
 These restrictions are the direct result of the EU’s precautionary approach for assessing the environmental risks associated with chemicals in commerce that meet overly rigid laboratory criteria and the EU’s failure to consider the unique properties of silicone substances or exposure in its evaluation of these substances.

 European Union Siloxane Evaluations